Kurfa Chele (Aanaa)

-Kurfa Chele (Aanaa Kurfaa callee) is a District in the Oromia of Ethiopia.
+Kurfa Chele (Aanaa Kurfaa Callee), also commonly abbreviated as K.C., is a district in the Oromia Region of Ethiopia.
 It is named after its administrative center, Kurfa Chele.
 Part of the East Hararghe Zone, Kurfa Chele is bordered on the south by Girawa, on the west by Bedeno, on the northwest by Kersa, and on the northeast by Haro Maya.
-Towns include Dawe.
+Towns in the woreda include Dawe.

+Kurfa Chele includes of the Gara Muleta mountain chain, one of the major highland areas of eastern Oromia.
+Mount Debal, one of the largest and most prominent mountains in the area, is located within the woreda.

+The woreda is known locally for its strong cultural identity, hospitality, and contributions to music, education, and social movements in eastern Ethiopia.
+Residents of Kurfa Chele are widely recognized for courteous social traditions and welcoming attitudes toward guests and visitors.
+The community is also associated with relatively strong urban influence, emphasis on education, and modern cultural outlook compared to many surrounding rural areas.

+Kurfa Chele has produced a number of artists, intellectuals, and individuals associated with historical freedom movements in the Hararghe region.
+Cultural traditions, artistic expression, and education continue to play an important role in the social life of the community.

 Overview

 The altitude of this woreda ranges from 1400 to 3400 meters above sea level; Gara Muleta, Dedero and Gebiba are amongst the highest points.
 Rivers include the Dawe, Gefra Gelana and Gefra.
 A survey of the land in Kurfa Chele (released in 1995/96) shows that 23.3% is arable or cultivable, 1.4% pasture, 14.7% forest, and the remaining 60.6% is considered built-up, degraded or otherwise unusable.
 Khat and vegetables are important cash crops.

 Industry in the woreda includes 9 grain mills employing 29 people, as well as 68 registered businesses including wholesalers, retailers and service providers.
 There were 14 Farmers Associations with 8714 members and one Farmers Service Cooperatives with 627 members.
 Kurfa Chele has 96 kilometers of dry-weather and 55 of all-weather road, for an average road density of 581 kilometers per 1000 square kilometers, the highest in the Zone.
 About 23.4% rural and 4.2% of the urban population have access to drinking water; normally urban areas in Ethiopia have a larger percentage with access to drinkable water than rural areas.